20 Lessons about the value of Youth Mentoring Programs

 17. Funding a youth mentoring program is investing in the future of young people.
 Funders need to be more aware of the long-term effects of mentoring, which are often difficult to measure, and contribute funding support with these thoughts in mind.

 18. Mentoring is not about quick-fix solutions, never has been, never will be, never should be.
 Nor is mentoring about ‘fixing’ families.
 It is about a one-to-one relationship between a volunteer adult mentor and a young person on a journey to reaching his or her potential.

-19. The spirit of mentoring can and should be adopted and promoted in schools, communities and faith groups throughout Australasia.
+19. The spirit of mentoring can and should be adopted and promoted in schools, communities and faith groups throughout Australasia and beyond [in all global communities].
 The positive benefits to businesses when their employees become volunteer adult mentors has been well documented by researchers in the youth development field.
 If undertaken successfully, teachers, for example, will be more effective educators, more respected and valued as influential role models in communities.
-In addition, there are likely to be fewer discipline issues to deal with eg, bullying, truancy, substance abuse, inappropriate sexual behaviour, abuse of technology, disrespect for authority figures and property etc. because young people will feel cared for, safe and secure and valued as unique individuals each of whom has some positive contribution to make to the creation of a better world.
+In addition, there are likely to be fewer discipline issues to deal with such as bullying, truancy, substance abuse, inappropriate sexual behavior, abuse of technology, and disrespect for authority figures and property because young people feel cared for, safe and secure, and valued as unique individuals each of whom has some positive contribution to make to the creation of a better world.